pySourceSDK/ValveBSP/docs/source/quickstart.rst

 Usage
 -----

-Here's a few example usage of bsp-tools
+Here's a few example usage of ValveBSP

 Parsing
 ~~~~~~~